yhagio/tutorialedge.net/content/golang/improving-your-tests-with-testify-go.md

 }
 ```

 Notice the slight difference between how we called `assert.Equal()` in this example compared to the previous example.
-We've initialized assert using `assert.New(t)` and we are now able to call `assert.Equal()` multiple times, just passing in the input and the expected values as oppposed to having to pass `t` in as our first parameter every time.
+We've initialized assert using `assert.New(t)` and we are now able to call `assert.Equal()` multiple times, just passing in the input and the expected values as opposed to having to pass `t` in as our first parameter every time.
 This isn't a big deal, but it certainly helps to make our tests look cleaner.

 # Mocking

 Another excellent feature of the `testify` package is it's mocking capabilities.
 Mocking effectively allows us to write replacement objects that mock the behaviors of certain objects in our code that we don't necessarily want to trigger every time we run our test suite.

-This could be, for example, an messaging service or an email service that fires off emails to clients whenever it's called.
-If we are actively developing our codebase, we might be running our tests hundreds of times per day, and we might not want to send out hundreds of emails and/or messages a day to clients as they may start to take umbridge.
+This could be, for example, a messaging service or an email service that fires off emails to clients whenever it's called.
+If we are actively developing our codebase, we might be running our tests hundreds of times per day, and we might not want to send out hundreds of emails and/or messages a day to clients as they may start to take umbrage.

 So, how do we go about mocking using the `testify` package?